Brookethorson/social-network-api/README.md

 <h1 align = "center">Social Media Api</h1>

 ## Description
-The purpose of this project was to create a social media api using Express.js for routing, the MongoDB database, Mongoose ODM, and Moment.js to adjust times.
+The purpose of this project was to build an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.

 ## User Story
     AS A social media startup